PoelsDev/ImageEditorQT/README.md

-#Image Editor QT
+Image Editor QT
-This is an image editor made with QT & C++.
 -------------------------------------------
-WIP
+WIP: This is an image editor made with QT & C++.